 Queen and Princess competitors will be judged in four categories:

 Prizes are awarded in each of the four categories and for first runner-up.

-The 2016 Miss U.P.
+The 2017 Miss U.P.
 Rodeo will receive $1,000 scholarship, award belt buckle, a traveling crown and chaps.
-The 2016 U.P.
-Rodeo Princess will receive and award buckle, embroidered jacket, and crown.
-During their title year both queen and princess will represent the Rodeo at events and other rodeos throughout the U.P. and the upper midwest.
+The 2017 U.P.
+Rodeo Princess will receive an award buckle, embroidered jacket, and crown.
+During their title year both queen and princess will represent the Rodeo at events and other rodeos throughout the U.P. and the Upper Midwest.